fjod/Codewars/CodeWars/Task.md

-﻿500.
-Keyboard Row
+﻿171.
+Excel Sheet Column Number
      Easy
-     1.3K
-     1.1K
+     4.2K
+     331
      Companies
-     Given an array of strings words, return the words that can be typed using letters of the alphabet on only one row of American keyboard like the image below.

-In the American keyboard:

-the first row consists of the characters "qwertyuiop", the second row consists of the characters "asdfghjkl", and the third row consists of the characters "zxcvbnm".
+     Given a string columnTitle that represents the column title as appears in an Excel sheet, return its corresponding column number.

+For example:

+A -> 1
+B -> 2
+C -> 3
+...
+Z -> 26
+AA -> 27
+AB -> 28
+...

 Example 1:

-Input: words = ["Hello","Alaska","Dad","Peace"]
+Input: columnTitle = "A"
-Output: ["Alaska","Dad"]
+Output: 1
 Example 2:

-Input: words = ["omk"]
+Input: columnTitle = "AB"
-Output: []
+Output: 28
 Example 3:

-Input: words = ["adsdf","sfd"]
+Input: columnTitle = "ZY"
-Output: ["adsdf","sfd"]
+Output: 701

 Constraints:

-1 <= words.length <= 20
-1 <= words[i].length <= 100
+1 <= columnTitle.length <= 7
-words[i] consists of English letters (both lowercase and uppercase).
+columnTitle consists only of uppercase English letters. columnTitle is in the range ["A", "FXSHRXW"].
+Accepted
+600K
+Submissions
+963.8K
+Acceptance Rate
+62.3%